 Books and movies and a great form of escapism.
 Not that we are suggesting you run away from your grief or try to ignore what you are feeling – not at all.
 Sometimes though, it helps to escape into someone else’s world for a period of time, and give yourself a break during those difficult days that can sneak up on you.

 We are all different and we all have different coping mechanisms after loss and trauma.
 Listen to your gut instincts and do what feels right for you.
-Whatever you choose, make time each day for a little bit of ‘me time’.
+Whatever you choose, make time each day for a little bit of ‘me time’ to nurture your emotional wellbeing.
 We promise it will really help you to move forward.